Powered by RND

 About Sea Views

-Sea Views podcast where we are floating the big issues in maritime safety.
-We talk with thought provoking experts and experienced practitioners in maritime.
-Every guest brings their own perspective on how to bring about change so that all seafarers will benefit from a safer and better life at sea.
+Sea Views podcast where we are floating the big issues in maritime.
+We talk with thought provoking experts in maritime and every guest brings their own perspective on how to bring about change so that all seafarers live a safer and better life at sea.
 Sea Views is supported by The CHIRP Charitable Trust and funded by The Seafarers' Charity.
+And now you can also watch Sea Views on CHIRP Maritime's YouTube channel.

 Podcast website

-Listen to Sea Views, Open Book with Anthony Scaramucci and many other podcasts from around the world with the radio.net app
+Listen to Sea Views, Working Hard with Grace Beverley and many other podcasts from around the world with the radio.net app

 Get the free radio.net app